GeorgKindermann/ScanTailorPostProcess/README.md

 ```
 [minidjvu](https://minidjvu.sourceforge.net/) and [ocrodjvu](https://github.com/jwilk-archive/ocrodjvu) are used.

-## Mixture of black and white, gray and color pages
+## Mixture of black and white, grey and colour pages

-Go to the folder of the output images which have been proccessed with ScanTailor (out) and split the pages in BW and color with:
+Go to the folder of the output images which have been processed with ScanTailor (out) and split the pages in BW and colour with:
 ```
 for fn in *.tif; do splitBWC $fn; done
 ```
-This creates the folders `bw` and `c` and places there the black and white and gray/color page parts.
+This creates the folders `bw` and `c` and places there the black and white and grey/colour page parts.
-The gray/color images need to be converted to JPEG:
+The grey/colour images need to be converted to JPEG:
 ```
 mogrify -path ./c -format jpg ./c/*.tif
 ```